'NETS', The Newborn & pædiatric Emergency Transport Service is a

 Where is NETS?

-NETS is located on the campus of hospitals at Westmead in Sydney, with satellite services for newborns in Newcastle and Canberra.
-The Service 'belongs' to any one of 254 hospitals which call for help.
+NETS is located at Bankstown Aerodrome in Sydney, with satellite services for newborns in Newcastle and Canberra.
+The Service 'belongs' to any one of 254 hospitals which call for help from time to time across NSW and the ACT.

 How can you help?